About us

 Because, with a little bit of lotto, we can all add a lot of hope to everyone living in WA.

-Ms Karen Brown joined the Board in December 2023, and commenced the role of Lotterywest Board Chair in September 2024.
-Karen offers significant media, public service and business proficiency to the Board.
-During a 16-year media career she was the first woman to serve in the roles of Chief of Staff and Deputy Editor at The West Australian and WA Editor at The Australian.
-After a successful media career, Karen occupied roles as a consultant and advisor across various industries providing crisis, communication and strategy advice.
-Karen's board and committee experience spans a range of organisations including Royal Flying Doctor Service, South Metropolitan Health Service, Australian Press Council, Women's Legal Service WA and Cannings Purple.
+Ms Karen Brown (Chair) joined the Board in December 2023 and was appointed Chair in September 2024.
+Ms Brown brings significant media, public service and business expertise to the Board.
+During a 16-year media career she was the first woman to serve in the roles of Chief of Staff and Deputy Editor at The West Australian and then served as WA Editor at The Australian.
+She is Chair of Healthway, Non-Executive Chair of WA communications firm Purple and serves on the boards of the South Metropolitan Health Service, the Royal Flying Doctor Service Western Operations and the Pinnacle Foundation

 Ms Rubini Ventouras joined the Board in June 2021.
 Rubini brings more than 20 years of international experience in legal and commercial sectors.
 Appointed as a Trustee of the WA Museum in July 2012, she is also a member of the WA Museum’s Audit and Finance Committee.
 Rubini holds a Bachelor of Law and Bachelor of Commerce (Accounting), and is admitted to practice law in the Western Australia and High Court of Australia.
 She is currently General Counsel at Australian Capital Equity.